 Hospital??
 Oh yes, it is a hospital that you must visit but for all good reasons.
-While the architects devoted much of their time in constructing and revamping the buildings of the rich class, Lluis Domenech I , the Catalan Modernisme architect, created this beautiful gift for the ever-growing victims of the untreatable diseases of that time.
-Since the admission of its first patient, this hospital hasn’t only given new life to thousands of patients but has also made them fall in love with its architecture and thoughtful planning.
+In the bygone era, the architects devoted much of their time in constructing and revamping the buildings of the rich class.
+Whereas Lluis Domenech I , the Catalan Modernisme architect, created this beautiful gift for the ever-growing victims of the untreatable diseases.
+Since the admission of its first patient, this hospital hasn’t only given new life to thousands of patients but has also made them fall in love with its architecture.

-As a prominent feature of Modernism, the designs of flowers, creepers and animals form the core part of the architecture apart from Mother Mary who is seen here as a life giver.
+As a prominent feature of Modernism, the designs of flowers, creepers, and animals form the core part of the architecture.
+Apart from these, Mother Mary’s statues and paintings are also common.
+She is seen here as a life giver.